The Best Things To Do in Point Reyes, California

 It was the home to a railroad station until 1933 and is now is the sweet stop on everyone’s visit to the area.

-Enjoy the spectacular views from the observation deck at the Point Reyes Lighthouse.
+Enjoy the spectacular views from the up above the lighthouse at the observation deck.

 From there you can see Point Reyes Beach, Tomales Point, Bodega Head, Sonoma Coastline, and Mount St. Helena on a clear day.